folkertvanheusden/lock_trace/README.md

 case every mutex that is not error-checking will be replaced by an error checking mutex.
 Note that this modifies the mutexes in place.

+Consider using the 'analyzer'-branch on github.com.
+That version is implemented in c++ and an order of magnitude faster than the python version (altough not feature complete yet).

 notes
 -----